 This classic and simple shrimp dish can be served as is or with bread or pasta.
 I myself like serving it with pasta which, IMHO, is the perfect complement to that awesome sauce of butter, olive oil, garlic and white wine.
-The addition of scallion is not traditional and can be omitted, but I think it adds another dimension of flavor.
-For a slightly creamier version, I like to add a couple wedges of Laughing Cow cheese.
-Why for you ask?
-Because, I didn't have Parmesan cheese the last time I made this dish but did happen to have a ton of Laughing Cow in the frig after a Costco run.
-So why not?
-In this case, serendipity spawned something really delicious.
+The addition of capers, red onion and scallion is not traditional and can be omitted, but I think they add another dimension of flavor.
+Another version I've tried at Temecula's Ponte Winery includes chopped fresh tomatoes and asparagus shreds - really delicious and something I'd like to replicate one of these days.

 Ingredients: